samiya12-hash/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game

-this is a project game
+Making a rock-paper-scissor game as a project for the summer camp of STEM for all on python.